marcomass/GMQL-FederatedNS/README.md

 ```
 Use your favourite web-browser to access the web interface at port 8888 (e.g. if you run it locally: ht<span>tp</span>://localhost:8888/).

-Stop the nameserver running the following script:
+Stop the name server running the following script:
 ```
 sbin/stop-nameserver
 ```